 - make your research, and decide your possible destination country;

-- contact Medrefund LTD and ask for advice, as we do work only with best clinics in the country and in doctors.
-Clinics that offer medical tourism service are usually providing high-quality service and going the extra mile;
+- contact Medrefund LTD and ask for advice, as we do work only with the best clinics in the country and in doctors.
+Clinics that offer medical tourism services are usually providing high-quality service and going the extra mile;

 - look on the internet and ask a question you are concerned about;

-- contacting Medrefund prior treatment could reduce your cost even more as part of costs could be refunded by the NHS.
+- contacting Medrefund prior to treatment could reduce your cost even more as part of the costs could be refunded by the NHS.

 Charges at a private clinic abroad

-Private clinic abroad has a legal duty of care towards you.
-This means that in an emergency, they must take reasonable steps to provide necessary treatment, even if this hasn’t been agreed in advance.
+A private clinic abroad has a legal duty of care towards you.
+This means that in an emergency, they must take reasonable steps to provide necessary treatment, even if this hasn’t been agreed upon in advance.
 You might not be charged for it if you have the European Health Insurance Card, and you receive treatment in the clinic that accepts it.

 If you go to a private hospital abroad

-When you go into hospital for a private operation abroad, you will not be charged separately:
+When you go to hospital for a private operation abroad, you will not be charged separately: